Skip to content Skip to footer

 Some of the most sacred shrines include Shri Krishna Janmabhoomi Temple, Shri Banke Bihari Temple, Seva Kunj and Shri Giriraj Temple.

 Situated in Orissa, Puri is a city well known for its temple dedicated to Lord Jagannath – the Jagannath Temple.
-Puri is also famous for its ‘Rath Yatra’ which is organized every year and attended by many devotees.
+Puri is also famous for its ‘Rath Yatra’ organised annually and attended by many devotees.

 Situated in Tamil Nadu, Rameshwaram is located on an island and has great religious significance.